-The Health Care Symposium also features an art exhibit and presentation by Ted Meyer, a nationally recognized artist, curator and patient advocate who helps patients, students and medical professionals see the "positive in the worst life can offer,'' and the inaugural presentation of the Excellence in Health Care Award.
+The Health Care Symposium also features an art exhibit and presentation by Ted Meyer, a nationally recognized artist, curator and patient advocate who helps patients, students and medical professionals see the "positive in the worst life can offer,'' a lecture by Lucinda L. Maine, Ph.D., R.Ph., executive vice president and CEO of the American Association of Colleges of Pharmacy, and the inaugural presentation of the Excellence in Health Care Award.

-The plenary session with Meyer, "Scarred for Life: A Patient's Experience,'' is from 1-1:45 p.m. in Lemmond Theater.
-Meyer also will hold an exhibition on Thursday, Sept.
-20 from 5-8 p.m. in Insalaco Hall, while his works of art will be on display in Insalaco Hall during the symposium.
+The plenary session, "Putting Patients in the Center of Our Teams,'' with Dr. Maine is from 10:20-11:30 a.m.
+Meyer will make the presentation, "Scarred for Life: A Patient's Experience,'' from 1-1:45 p.m.
+Both presentations are in Lemmond Theater.
+Meyer also will speak during a gallery reception for his exhibition on Thursday, Sept.
+20. The exhibition runs from 4:30-7 p.m. in the Catherine Evans McGowan Room of the Mary Kintz Bevevino Library, while his works of art also will be on display in Insalaco Hall during the symposium.

 Today, Magee serves as the full-time president of Operation Smile and is a lifetime member of the board of directors.
 Operation Smile is the largest children's volunteer charity in the world dedicated to treating facial deformities, such as cleft lips and cleft palates.